kamlesh-chandel/job-portal-app-mkdocs/docs/workflow.md

    Recruiter creates a new job post with details like title, description, experience, and location.

 3. **Manage Jobs:**
-   Recruiter can edit or delete their posted jobs at any time.
+   Recruiter can see their posted jobs at any time.

 4. **View Applicants:**
    The system lists all students who have applied for each job post.